karthikkalidas/sorting-visualizer/README.md

 - ./main
 ```
 <!-- - To add any new algorithm just update the source files using the same format  -->

+## TO DO
+- Need to cmake it
+- figure out the header file mess